DevExpress-Examples/asp-net-web-forms-create-controls-dynamically/Readme.md

 }
 ```

-Note once you have modified the entire controls hierarchy (for instance, added the control into the control collection), it is necessary to restore this control with the same settings during the Page_Init stage.
+Note that once you have modified the control hierarchy (for instance, added a control to the control collection), it is necessary to restore this control with the same settings during the Page_Init stage.

 ## Files to Review